Folliculitis

 • Blocked hair follicles : Blockages caused by sweat, makeup, dirt, or wearing tight clothing can lead to folliculitis.

-• Shaving and other hair removal methods : These can cause irritation or damage to hair follicles, increasing the risk of infection.
+• Shaving and other hair removal methods : These can lead to irritation or damage of the hair follicles, increasing the risk of infection.

 Symptoms

-• Small, red, raised bumps that may appear singly or in groups
+• Small, red, raised bumps that can occur individually or in groups

 • Itching or burning in the affected area